CIMPL User Guide

 - Appendix - Document Conventions

 This document provides a step-by-step guide to generate an HL7 FHIR IG starting with using CIMPL to document a model.
-The details about how to accomplish each step are in the CIMPL Language Reference Manual and CIMPL Tooling Reference Manual.
+The details about how to accomplish each step are in the CIMPL Language Reference Manual and CIMPL Tooling Reference Manuals.
 Links to specific sections of these documents are provided in each section.

 This guide assumes you installed the software as documented in CIMPL Setup and Installation, and have at least reviewed the Hello World, and CIMPL In-Depth tutorials.
 If you already have installed SHR-CLI, make sure you have the latest version installed.